 Psychology Today defines bias as “a tendency, inclination, or prejudice toward or against something or someone.”

 Our brain is cognitively designed to process information by selecting from over 188 accuracy reducing short-cuts, and no one is exempt from their brain’s programming.
-With so much bias, is all content ‘fake news’?
+With so much cognitive bias, is all content ‘fake news’?

 Cognitive bias codex en